JamesJHPark/Travel-Destination-Builder/README.md

 ## Phase 4: Task 2
+- I have chosen to implement:
+Test and design a class that is robust.
+You must have at least one method that throws a checked exception.
+You must have one test for the case where the exception is expected and another where the exception is not expected.
-- I have made designed and tested class DestinationsManager robust (this class previously was named Destinations, now changed the class/file name DestinationsManager as this is more appropriate) and I have changed the signature of the following methods in this class, getCityFromSummerDestinations and getCityFromWinterDestinations, to throw the checked exception of IllegalDestinationException, if the input of the method parameter for both is not valid.
+- I have made designed and tested class DestinationsManager robust (this class previously was named Destinations, now changed the class/file name DestinationsManager as this is more appropriate) and I have changed the signature of the following methods in this class, getCityFromSummerDestinations and getCityFromWinterDestinations, to throw the checked exception, IllegalDestinationException.
+This checked exception is thrown if the country name of the method input parameter, Destination, does not match any of the specified country names within these two methods.
+If the country name of input Destination matches one of the specified country names, the methods will return a string of cities of that particular country.
 - I have tested these methods inside the DestinationsManagerTest with try/catch blocks for both cases where
 1) exception is expected 2) exception is not expected, and implemented the try/catch blocks in the TextPanel class of the UI package
 (specifically, the testSummerCall and testWinterCall methods) that called these two methods (getCityFromSummerDestinations and getCityFromWinterDestinations)